mananc12/face-emotion-recognition-app-template/README.md

 1. Add your instructional video to the live-instructional-video.mp4 file
 2. Add your live student video to the student-video.mp4 file
-3. Run the index.html file in a web browser to see the live videos side by side
+3. Run the index.html file in a web browser by live server of VSCode to see the live videos side by side
 4. The student's emotions will be displayed on the page in real-time

 ## Dependencies